Institute-of-Applied-Dynamics/New_Lagrangian_variational_integrators_for_solving_low_thrust_orbital_transfer/readme.md

 2. Run 'performane_data_generation.ipynb'
 -- generates the performance data for the function evaluation

-3. Run 'indirect_solution.ipynb' (optional)
--- generates the reference indirect solution. reference solution is already supplied as 'reference_polar.pkl'
+3. The reference indirect solution can be generated using 'Reference.ipynb' (optional) -- reference solution is already supplied as 'reference_polar.pkl'

+4. Run 'direct_SODE_n_satellites.ipynb'
+-- generates the satellite allignment data

-3. Run 'plotting_data_low_thrust_study.ipynb'
+5. Run 'plotting_data_low_thrust_study.ipynb'
 -- generates the figures